arehman1806/AutoBook/README.md

 Matin:
 - I watched the linkedin learning series and understand how we can make data available to front end.
+- See postman link sent to microsoft teams

 todo:
 - make data available to front-end